Post

 • in conclusion, if the last address of the RAM is FFFFFFFFh, this RAM has a total of 4 Giga Bytes

-📌 hexadecimal
+📌 Hexadecimal

 numbering system that groups bits by 4, starting by the right

-> 1111 = 15 = F
+for example, 1111 = 15 = F

 • 1️⃣ divide bits by grouping them into 4, starting by the right